AI-team-UoA/pyJedAI/README.md

 [GitHub Discussions](https://github.com/Nikoletos-K/pyJedAI/discussions) is the discussion forum for general questions and discussions and our recommended starting point.
 Please report any bugs that you find [here](https://github.com/Nikoletos-K/pyJedAI/issues).

+# Java - Wed Application

+For Java users checkout the initial [JedAI](https://github.com/scify/JedAIToolkit).
+There you can find Java based code and a Web Application for interactive creation of ER workflows.

 # Team & Authors

 <img align="right" src="https://www.di.uoa.gr/themes/corporate_lite/logo_en.png" alt="pyJedAI" width="400"/>